yezero/sandstorm/roadmap/platform/apps/README.md

 - The "marketing version", which is an arbitrary string meant for human consumption, like "1.3.6".
 - Information about the sandstorm API version against which the package was developed, used to ensure backwards-compatibility when APIs change.
 - A list of "actions" representing entry points into the application when creating a new grain.
 Usually, one of these actions is a generic "New Instance" action which the user can invoke with a button press while other actions take a capability as input and are invoked via the [powerbox](../powerbox) (in a "have object, want app" interaction).
 - A PGP signature linking the app ID to a PGP key.
-Sandstorm will look up the key's fingerprint from [keybase.io](https://keybase.io) to discover the app author's identity.
+Thurly will look up the key's fingerprint from [keybase.io](https://keybase.io) to discover the app author's identity.

 ### Market Metadata